smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 *Any message other than **[INFO] BUILD SUCCESS** indicates a build error.
 Do not install the output war files and report the fault to the development team.

-The order is important; the directories must be built in the order: rifGenericLibrary, rapidInquiryFacility, rifServices.
-It is always assumed you build taxonomyservices later.
-If you get a build failure try a *mvn clean* in each directory first; then retry with a
+The order is important when building using the sub-directories; the directories must be built in the order:
+*rifGenericLibrary*, *rapidInquiryFacility*, *rifServices*.
+It is always assumed you build *RIF40.war and *taxonomyServices.war* later.
+If you get a build failure try a *mvn clean* in each directory first; then retry with a *mvn install*.
-*mvn install*.

-This method  does not build the *taxonomyservices* or the web application 7zip file.

 # 3. Installing Web Services in Tomcat